-However, if you are well into your year 2 or even year 3, things become more different.
+However, if you are well into year two or even year three, things become more different.
 University generally discourages students from changing for practical reasons.
 In terms of financial issues, the MOE tuition grant only covers the duration of your new degree program less the duration in which you studied in your previous degree program.
-Even if finances are not big issues for you, opportunity cost in terms of delaying your graduation for more than 1 year can be high.
-More forces are in favor of not changing.
+Even if finances are not a big issue for you, the opportunity cost in terms of delaying your graduation for more than one year can be high.
+More forces are in favour of not changing.

-You can engage in many other activities as a sideline, such as joining a marketing club, taking up freelance projects or reading books to educate yourself in preparation for a career in a particular area.
-In doing so, you further your understanding about the course and decide if it is right for you.
+You can engage in many other activities as a side-line, such as joining a marketing club, taking up freelance projects or reading books to educate yourself in preparation for a career in a particular area.
+In doing so, you further your understanding of the course and can better decide if it is right for you.
 This is of lower risk than just taking the plunge and quitting your course.

 A Larger picture

 Digital Senior understands your situation now.
-You are in a state of dilemma and there seems to be sacrifice to be made in either case.
+You are in a state of dilemma and there seems to be a sacrifice to be made in either case.
 You are absolutely right!
 The point is to make short term sacrifices to secure long term benefits.
-If you are lost among so many considerations and voices, go back to the first principle mentioned above: follow your heart; consult your heart.
+If you are lost amid the many considerations and voices, go back to the first principle mentioned above: follow and consult your heart.